Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="read-write-files"></a>
 ### Reading and Writing Files

 If you want to read from an existing file or write data to a file, you first need to mount the directory which contains the file.
 This can be done via the ["(Mounted) Directories screen](directories.md).
 Once you have a mounted directory, you can use the `getDirectory()` function to get a handle to it.
-Pass the name of the mounted directory as the first parameter.
+Pass the name of the mounted directory as the first argument.
 This handle then lets you read and write files, using the `readFile()`, `writeFile()` and `appendFile()` functions.

-For `readFiles()`, pass the name or path of the file you wish to read from as the first parameter, relative to the mounted directory.
+For `readFiles()`, pass the name or path of the file you wish to read from as the first argument, relative to the mounted directory.
 The file must exist, otherwise an error is raised.
-As an optional second parameter, you can pass the encoding that should be used to read the file, which defaults to UTF-8.
+As an optional second argument, you can pass the encoding that should be used to read the file, which defaults to UTF-8.
 The file's entire content is returned as a string.

 ```js
 const dir = getDirectory('myMountedDirectory');
 const fileContent = dir.readFile('someDir/someFile.txt');
 ```

-For `writeFile()` and `appendFile()`, pass the name or path of the file you wish to write to as the first parameter, relative to the mounted directory.
+For `writeFile()` and `appendFile()`, pass the name or path of the file you wish to write to as the first argument, relative to the mounted directory.
 If the file or a directory along its path does not yet exist, it is automatically created.

 > For `writeFile()`, if the file already exists, its contents will be replaced without warning!
 For `appendFile()`, the new content will be appended and the existing file content is preserved.

-As the second parameter, pass the content you wish to write into the file.
+As the second argument, pass the content you wish to write into the file.
 If this is an array, `Uint8Array` or `Int8Array`, it will be written as bytes.
 Otherwise, it will be written as a string, using UTF-8 encoding.

 ```js
 const dir = getDirectory('myMountedDirectory');